directrix1/LibreExplorer/readme.md

 ## License

 Libre Explorer is released under the GNU AGPLv3 license.
-For terms and conditions read [the LICENSE.txt file](LICENSE.txt).
+For terms and conditions read [the COPYING file](COPYING).